lumite-studios/tinymce-tagging/README.md

 ## Usage

 Use as an external plugin when initialising TinyMCE.
+Instead of adding the styles as content within Tinymce, simply add them to your website's stylesheet.

 ### Init